 Midori Bundt Cake is quick, easy and unique.
 The star ingredient, Midori, is a melon liqueur commonly found in frozen Daiquiris, so even if you don’t like the cake, you’ll at least have a new item for your bar.

-I am unaware of the origin of this recipe but it strikes me as something a Junior Leaguer might invent…or maybe Sandra Lee….or maybe me.
-But I just don’t know.
+I am unaware of the origin of this recipe, but I’ve had it forever and feel like it must have come from an alcohol distributor via the Junior League.
+That really sound funny.
+Ha.
+Alcohol distributor via Junior League.
+Anyway.
+I just don’t know.
 Whoever made up this cake, all I can say is thanks!
 It’s very good.

 Jump to the batter.
 At this point, you may think “What the heck have I gotten myself into?”
 But fear not – the cake is not as green as the batter.